How Does the Ellis Act Work in Los Angeles?

 Before you decide on any strategy, get clear on these figures:

 I provide this analysis as part of my initial consultation with RSO property owners.
 No obligation, no pressure.
-Just clarity on your actual position.
+Just clarity on your actual position, built on the LAHD schedule that runs through June 30, 2027.

 Common Mistakes I See Owners Make

-- Filing Ellis Act without running the numbers.
-I've seen owners spend $100,000+ on relocation and legal fees to achieve a sale price that barely exceeded what they could have gotten selling with tenants in place.
+Filing Ellis Act without running the numbers.
+I've seen owners spend six figures on relocation and legal fees to achieve a sale price that barely exceeded what they could have gotten selling with tenants in place.
+On a 4-unit building, run the $44,000-to-$109,600 relocation math first.

-- Trying to force tenants out through neglect or harassment.
-This is illegal, exposes you to massive liability, and LA's housing department actively investigates complaints.
+Trying to force tenants out through neglect or harassment.
+This is illegal, exposes you to massive liability, and LAHD actively investigates complaints under the Tenant Anti-Harassment Ordinance.
 Don't do it.

-- Not consulting professionals before signing anything.
-Once you file certain notices, you've triggered obligations and timelines.
+Not consulting professionals before signing anything.
+Once you file a Notice of Intent to Withdraw, you've triggered obligations and timelines that are hard to unwind.
 Get proper legal and real estate guidance first.

-- Assuming all buyers want vacant properties.
+Assuming all buyers want vacant properties.
 The investor market for occupied RSO property is robust.
-Many buyers specifically seek the stable, below-market rents as a feature, not a bug.
+Many buyers specifically seek the stable, below-market rents as a feature, not a bug, and they close in 30 to 60 days.

 Frequently Asked Questions